Anything this helpful has to be epic!

-The first Unit 1 and Unit 2 exam took place in the summer of 2018 but that will not be available to students for a while as your teachers will probably use it for your mock exams.
-Instead take a look at the sample assessment material that is available on the WJEC website here.
+The first Unit 1 and Unit 2 exam took place in the summer of 2018.
+These, together with the 2019 papers and the WJEC sample assessment material are available on this website here.

-This will help you know what to expect.
-Look at the length of the exams, the number of marks available and how long you have to complete each exam.
+Past paper practice is absolutely crucial.
+It helps you know what to expect and enables you to identify your strengths and weaknesses so that you can amend your revision accordingly.
+Look at the length of the exams – there are a lot of questions!
+Look at the number of marks available and how much time you have to complete each exam.
 Try and work out how long you have to spend on each question by looking at how many marks it is worth.
-For instance in Unit 1 you have 150 minutes to attempt 120 marks worth of question.
+For instance, in Unit 1 you have 150 minutes to attempt 120 marks worth of question.
 So, allocating 5 minutes per 4 marks is about right.
-Obviously, this is only a rough guide as you will be quicker on some topics than others but do be mindful as if you find you are still stuck, 10 minutes into a 6 mark question you really must move on.
+Obviously, this is only a rough guide as you will be quicker on some topics than others but do be mindful as if you find you are still stuck, 10 minutes into a 6-mark question you really must move on.

 If you are interested, the Specification is here.